 }

-The service logs live in the /var/log/storm/webdav directory.
+The service logs live in the /var/log/storm/webdav

-• storm-webdav-server.log provides the main service log
+provides the main service logstorm-webdav-server-access.log

-By default a storage area named sa is accessible at the URL https://hostname:8443/sa or, if anonymous access is granted, at http://hostname:8085/sa
+or, if anonymous access is granted, at